StateVoicesNational/Spoke/docs/TEXTER_ACTIVITY_QUERIES.md

 and c.title NOT LIKE '%Demo%'
 ```

-- count of outbound messages
+- count of outbound messages, with filter for date range, organization, campaign

 ``` sql
 select count(*) from message m